Water tests for planted tanksWhich tests do you need for your aquascape?

 Crucial water tests

-Phosphorus (P), next to nitrogen (N) and potassium (K) belongs to the so-called macronutrients as well.
-An appropriate test determines the content of phosphorus present as phosphate (PO4).
+Phosphorus (P) belongs to the so-called macronutrients, just like nitrogen (N) and potassium (K).
+The corresponding water test gives you the content of phosphorus present as phosphate (PO4).
 As a rough guideline, a phosphate content of 0,1 to 1 mg/l is recommended.
 It is not always essential to keep up a measurable phosphate content.
-Depending on the situation, the phosphate content can sink relatively quickly.
+Depending on the situation, the phosphate concentration can sink relatively quickly.
 Since plants can store this nutrient pretty well, it is not always necessary to steadily re-fertilize.
-Many plant aquarists therefore rely on the principle of push fertilization: once a week, PO4 gets added until a certain target content (e.G. 0,5mg/l) is reached using a liquid phosphate fertilizer.
-Over the next week, the concentration is then allowed to drop to zero.
-It usually takes a rather long time until deficiency symptomes get visible on the plants.
-Stagnation in growth with reduced shoot tips may occur, or a darkening of the plants.
-The increased occurance of green spot algae is also often brought into connection with a lack of phosphorus.
+Many planted tank keepers rely on the principle of push fertilization: once a week, PO4 gets added until a certain target content (e. g.
+0.5 mg/l) is reached, using a liquid phosphate fertilizer.
+In the course of the next week, the concentration is allowed to drop to zero.
+It usually takes a rather long time until deficiency symptoms become visible in the plants.
+Stagnation in growth with reduced shoot tips may occur, or a darkening plant color.
+The increased occurrence of green spot algae is also often brought into connection with a lack of phosphorus.

 Optional water tests

-Less important water tests
+Less important water tests for planted tanks

 Nitrite and ammonium

-During the start-up period of a newly arranged aquarium, certain strains of bacteria need to develop first, which help push forward the pollutant decomposition in the ecosystem.
-This includes nitrogen compounds such as nitrite (NO2) and ammonium (NH4), which can be poisonous to the aquarium’s inhabitants at certain levels, and can very much be the case during the warm-up phase.
-The pollutants can be determined with the appropriate water tests (e.G. with the JBL NO2 Test and JBL NH4 Test).
-If too high concentrations occur during the warm-up phase, you should wait with the stocking of animals.
-In a stable aquarium with a longer life, these substances are usually no longer detectable or only in very small concentrations.
+While a newly set-up aquarium cycles, certain strains of bacteria need to develop, which help push forward the pollutant decomposition in the ecosystem.
+This includes nitrogen compounds such as nitrite (NO2) and ammonium (NH4), which can be poisonous for the aquarium’s inhabitants at certain levels.
+They may accumulate in large concentrations during the cycling phase.
+These pollutants can be measured with the appropriate water tests (e. g. with the JBL NO2 Test and JBL NH4 Test).
+If overly high concentrations occur during the cycling phase, you should put stocking the tank with animals on hold.
+In a stable aquarium that has been running for a while, these substances are usually no longer detectable or only in very small concentrations.

-Other water tests for parameters such as copper, chloride and silicate can be purchased if problems with those elements have occured, are suspected, or rather to rule out problems beforehand.
-This might be the case when using tap water.
-A water conditioner or the use of demineralized water (by e.G. reverse osmosis) can be a remedy.
+Other water tests for parameters such as copper, chloride and silicate can be purchased if problems with those elements have occurred, are suspected, and of course also to rule out problems beforehand, which should be preferred.
+Problems may occur when you use tap water.
+A water conditioner or the use of demineralized water (by e. g. reverse osmosis) can be a remedy.